Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 `dns {nameserver fd00:AAAA:BBBB:CCCC::1}` configures `rad` to advertise the DNS nameserver (ULA) to your LAN.

 This means:
-- Clients will receive both the delegated prefix (2600:4040....::/64) and the ULA's prefix (fd00:AAAA:BBBB:CCCC::/64) even though not explicitly included in `rad.conf`
+- Clients will receive both the *delegated prefix* (2600:4040....::/64) and the *ULA's prefix* (fd00:AAAA:BBBB:CCCC::/64) even though not explicitly included in `rad.conf`
-- Clients also receive the custom DNS (ULA) address (fd00:AAAA:BBBB:CCCC::1) configured above.
+- Clients also receive the custom DNS (ULA) *address* (fd00:AAAA:BBBB:CCCC::1) configured above.
-- They will autoconfigure GUA addresses like 2600:4040:AAAA:BBBB::abcd for themselves derived from the delegated prefix using their own SLAAC client.
+- Clients will autoconfigure GUA addresses like 2600:4040:AAAA:BBBB::abcd for themselves, derived from the delegated prefix, using their own SLAAC client.
 - These GUAs give each device on your network a publicly routable IPv6 address.
-- They will autoconfigure private ULA addresses like fd00:AAAA:BBBB:CCCC::abcd for themselves derived from the ULA's prefix using their own SLAAC client.
+- Clients will autoconfigure private ULA addresses like fd00:AAAA:BBBB:CCCC::abcd for themselves derived from the ULA's prefix using their own SLAAC client.
-- *They then use those private ULA source addresses to query DNS* at your router’s ULA (fd00:AAAA:BBBB:CCCC::1).
+- *Clients then use those private ULA source addresses to query DNS* at your router’s ULA (fd00:AAAA:BBBB:CCCC::1).

 ## *Why use a ULA for DNS?
 Why not use our GUA derived from Verizon's delegated prefix?
 After all, it's our LAN interface's IP address!*